noobpwnftw/chessdb/README.md

 ## Database Snapshot

-Full database snapshots are available upon request, it is no longer trivial to distribute the online database due to size.
+Full database snapshots are available at ftp://chessdb:chessdb@ftp.chessdb.cn/pub/chessdb.

+There are more convenient mirrors if you know where to find them.

 *** Expect no further documentation except this one: the code speaks for itself.